Configure voice mail rerouting settings in Lync Server 2013

 Note: Configure the Exchange UM users’ dial plan so that there is only one dial plan associated with all branch users who need access to the Get Voice Mail functionality during a WAN outage.

-Next step for Survivable Branch Appliances or Survivable Branch Servers: Home Users on a Survivable Branch Appliance or Server.
+Next step for Survivable Branch Appliances or Survivable Branch Servers: Home users on a Survivable Branch Appliance or Server in Lync Server 2013.